Eshrath027/Web-Aware-RAG-Engine/README.md

 2. Worker fetches content, splits into chunks, creates embeddings, stores in FAISS.
 3. Query endpoint: user query → embed → FAISS search → return top results.

-> Note: In this version, ingestion metadata is **not persisted in a DB**; only logged to the console.

 ---

 ## Design Choices